 Keep it simple.
 Find out what your clients are saying about the topics you want to write about and make sure that content has those words in it.
 Find out what sites your clients are hanging out on and see if you can find a way to get featured on that site.
 Then maybe hire someone to fix the tech stuff for you (usually not something you have to think about more than once unless you go through a redesign).

+This is a guest post from Liz Lockard.
 Liz is an SEO and conversion nut who loves helping small businesses get more of the right kind of traffic and turn more of that traffic into subscribers and sales.
-She’s the creator of Your SEO Roadmap, a successful online course that helps you increase traffic, increase leads, and increase clients.
-Liz has been featured in places like The New York Times, Social Media Examiner, The Rise to The Top and more.
-You can find her on Instagram at @lizlockard or on the web at www.lizlockard.com.
+She has been featured in places like The New York Times, Social Media Examiner, The Rise to The Top and more.
+You can find her on the web at www.lizlockard.com.